ds4dh/CT-ADE/README.md

 For the most up-to-date CTs, execute `0a_download_data.py`.

+Note that this dataset will differ from the one on HuggingFace due to new clinical trials that have been completed since the original dataset was compiled.

 #### DrugBank

 After obtaining access to [DrugBank](https://go.drugbank.com/), place the XML database in `./drugbank_data/`.